DroidKaigi/conference-app-2022/README.md

 ### Configurable build logic
-The build logic uses a division similar to that used in module division, such as feature-xxx and core-xxx.
+Management methods such as feature-xxx and core-xx, which are used in modularization, are introduced to manage the build logic.
-In this way, plugins are configurable.
+This method makes the build logic manageable.

-Two types of build plugins are included.
+It is managed by two types of plugins.

 * Primitive plugins